rkdarst/scicomp/tut/testing/testing.rst

 * Recommendation: write assertions when making new functions.
 Remove them later once the function works AND if speed is an issue.

-* Can be removed automatically for performance purposes
+* Can be removed automatically for performance purposes.

   * ``python -o`` runs python without assertions,  ``gcc -DNDEBUG`` compiles without assertions.